 Windows 11/10 stuck on Working on updates

 When you see the message ‘Working on updates’, it is best to keep it that way for a couple of hours.
-The whole progress seems to be very slow and seems to be taking forever.
+The whole process seems to be very slow and seems to be taking forever.
 Sometimes it is even more than 100%!

 If you can boot to Desktop

-If you could boot to your desktop, then it’s a good thing and the issue in all likelihood could have been resolved on its own.
+If you could boot to your desktop, then it’s a good thing, and the issue, in all likelihood, could have been resolved on its own.
 Nevertheless, as a matter of abundant precaution, so that you do not face Windows update or upgrade problems in the future, I suggest you do the following.

 1] Delete the Windows Update file cache